-As set out in the previous sections, the ICAS addresses a variety of infrastructural elements including green infrastructure, biodiversity, strategic open spaces, water and wastewater, drainage, housing, sustainable community facilities, ESB connections and telecommunications.
+As set out in the previous sections, the ICAS addresses a variety of infrastructural elements including green infrastructure and biodiversity, heritage and conservation, open space, parks and recreation, water and wastewater, drainage, social infrastructure - community and education facilities, utilities - power supply and telecommunications, and spatial planning and housing.
 The consideration of these infrastructural elements was progressed in parallel with the ABTA process to understand the transport needs for the LAP areas.
 Based on the analyses undertaken, existing assets and constraints and both existing and proposed infrastructural elements, were considered and integrated in order to develop a multidisciplinary infrastructure framework to support the proper planning and sustainable development of the Old Connaught and Rathmichael LAP areas.
-In tandem with this integrated analysis approach a high-level preliminary Spatial Strategy and preliminary development framework was developed for both areas.
-Details of the process undertaken is provided in the ICAS Part 3 Report - Options Development and Assessment.
+In tandem with this integrated analysis approach a high-level preliminary settlement strategy and preliminary development framework was developed for both areas.
+Details of the process undertaken is provided in the ICAS Part 3 Report - Options Development and Assessment and this analysis is carried forward to the Part 4 Report.